-PUBLIC FINANCE MANAGEMENT ACT, 1999: EXEMPTION FROM ACT REGULATIONS and Alldays communities on the land invasions issues.
+PUBLIC FINANCE MANAGEMENT ACT, 1999: EXEMPTION FROM ACT REGULATIONS

 Due to the declaration of the national state of disaster under Government Notice No. 313 of 15 March 2020 of the Disaster Management ACT, 2002(ACT.57) the Minister of Finance TT.
 Mboweni issued the notice exempting the municipalities from the Act and regulations.